Epic Games is keeping 'Fortnite' off Microsoft Cloud: Report

-San Francisco, April 29 (IANS) Epic Games is holding back Fortnite from being available on Microsoft's Xbox Cloud Gaming service, according to a new deposition made public as part of the Epic case against Apple.
+San Francisco: Epic Games is holding back Fortnite from being available on Microsoft's Xbox Cloud Gaming service, according to a new deposition made public as part of the Epic case against Apple.

 The Fortnite developer views Microsoft's xCloud service as competition to its PC offerings, and the company is deliberately not offering Fortnite on xCloud as a result.